sidlogin/ReactLearning/Udemy- ReactJS/react-bootcamp/portfolio/README.md

 </div>
 ```

-# React Higher order component
+# React Higher-order component
+- A higher-order component is one that takes another component as an input.
+The idea is to treat the component like a function.
-- Take a component as an input and output entirely new component as an output
+- Have one component as input and then output an entirely new compinent based on that input with new properties, methods and/or JSX!

-- Higher order component needs an input as an component and assume that input compnent is coming down to props object
+Refer the Header component which is converted into higher-order component.